 You can increase the consistency of cross-environment tracing with coordinated sampling.
 When you enable the switch, sampling is coordinated across environments with the help of the W3C trace ID.

-- In the Dynatrace menu, go to Settings and select Server-side service monitoring > Deep monitoring.
+- In the Dynatrace menu, go to Settings > Preferences > OneAgent features.

-- Expand Distributed tracing and set the switch according to your preferences.
+- Set W3C trace context switch according to your preferences.

 You can send W3C trace context HTTP headers or gRPC headers.

 - Find and turn on Cross-environment tracing - Coordinated sampling.